 CAPS-CRM 3010 Introduction to Data & Information Management in Health Sciences

 This course presents the basic principles for understanding the design, conduct, analysis, and endpoints of clinical trials.
-We will review statistical terminology and explain trial design from a clinician's point of view, including theoretical and practical aspects of randomization, stratification, blinding, and single center versus multi-center trials.
+The class will review statistical terminology and explain trial design from a clinician's point of view, including theoretical and practical aspects of randomization, stratification, blinding, and single center versus multi-center trials.
 Additional topics include hypothesis formulation, commonly used research designs, statistical significance, confidence intervals, and statistical tests.

 Credit 3 units.